tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 ## Makefile

-It may be very hard to compile this project with one long *gcc* command. *Make* program is comfortable way to build projects.
+It may be very hard to compile this project with one long *gcc* command. *Make* program is a way more comfortable to build projects.

 Create makefile in */nekoshell*